NewDawnDev/HTML/readme.txt

 .auto-height (Allows a pod to have a height that fits the content)

+.auto-fit (Makes images position center and size to cover)

 .lh-0 { line-height: 0px; }
 .lh-10 { line-height: 10px; }
 .lh-20 { line-height: 20px; }